cljfx/cljfx/README.md

 ### TODO

-- write docs
-- escape hatch to force-re-render everything?
+- `component/description` may be unnecessary
-- expand on props and composite lifecycle
+- expand on props and composite lifecycle.
 What's known about them:
   - ctor:
     - scene requires root, root can be replaced afterwards
     - xy-chart requires axis, they can't be replaced afterwards